Joey Wendle Player Props: Marlins vs. Athletics

-Joey Wendle and his .417 on-base percentage over his past 10 games (151 points higher than his season-long percentage), will be in action for the Miami Marlins against the Oakland Athletics and Luis Medina on June 3 at 4:10 PM ET.
+Joey Wendle -- batting .400 in his past 10 games -- will be in action for the Miami Marlins against the Oakland Athletics, with Paul Blackburn on the mound, on June 4 at 1:40 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Athletics.
+He racked up two extra-base hits in his previous game (3-for-4 with two doubles) against the Athletics.

 Joey Wendle Game Info & Props vs. the Athletics